Anoenymous/DaL/README.md

 - **Python IDE (e.g. Pycharm)**: Open the Encoding.py file on the IDE, and click 'Run'.

 ### To switch between subject systems
     Comment and Uncomment the lines 33-40 following the comments in *DaL_main.py*.

+    E.g., to run DaL with Apache, uncomment line 33 'subject_system = 'Apache_AllNumeric'' and comment the other lines.

 ### To change experiment settings
     Alter the codes between lines 20-30 following the comments in *DaL_main.py*.

-E.g.
+    E.g.:

-To save the experiment results, set 'save_file = True' line 21.
+    - To save the experiment results, set 'save_file = True' line 21.
-To change the number of experiments, change 'N_experiments' at line 27, where each element corresponds to N_experiment of a sample size.
+    - To change the number of experiments, change 'N_experiments' at line 27, where each element corresponds to N_experiment of a sample size.
 For example, to simply run the first sample size with 30 repeated runs, set 'N_experiments = [30, 0, 0, 0, 0]'.

 ### To compare DaL with DeepPerf